Home » Our Operations » Mining » The Konkola Mine

 Dewatering Operations

-The Konkola mine is one of the wettest mines in the Zambian Copperbelt, with inflow volumes of approximately 400,000 m3 of water per day.
-The water from all pump stations is channelled through sumps for settling and sedimentation before clean and clear water is pumped to the surface for discharge into the Kafue River.
+The Konkola mine is one of the wettest mines in the Zambian Copperbelt, with inflow volumes of approximately 360,000 m3 of water per day.
+The water from all pump stations is channeled through sumps for settling and sedimentation before clean and clear water is pumped to the surface for discharge into the Kafue River.

 The Konkola Deep Mining Project

-The KDMP also includes the commissioning of a 6 Mtpa concentrator at Konkola to enhance mining output, improve recovery and improve the concentrate grade of its copper.
+The KDMP also includes the 6 Mtpa concentrator at Konkola to enhance mining output, improve recovery and improve the concentrate grade of its copper.

 Konkola Mine